 Secretaría de Marina (SEMAR)

-Recently, CiiMar-GoMC, UJAT, CONABIO, UABC, and CCGSS have collaborated to focus resources on implementing in-situ water quality monitoring and management strategies for both hypoxia and HABs in the Bay of Campeche (Alvarez Torres and Gold, 2012).
+Recently, CiiMar-GoMC, UJAT, CONABIO, UABC, and CCGSS collaborated to focus resources on implementing in-situ water quality monitoring and management strategies for both hypoxia and HABs in the Bay of Campeche (Alvarez Torres and Gold, 2012).
 Additionally, the Federal Ministry of Health, through its directorship on Sanitary Risks Protection, is conducting surveys to identify and quantify the phytoplankton species that proliferate during HABs.
 Resources for in-situ environmental monitoring are limited, thus analyses of remotely-sensed data will be invaluable in increasing understanding of the drivers contributing to the high frequencies of hypoxic events in the southern GoM.

 III.
 Methodology